 - Artificial Intelligence (AI) Systems: Artificial intelligence systems are being developed and implemented within many different companies and industries to deliver value to customers.
 For example, within the retail industry, many large retail brands have online chat bots capable of delivering end users feedback and information based on their requirements, which in return is improving customer service for that business.

 - Customer Relationship Management (CRM) Systems: The most common type of customer relationship management (CRM) system which is being used is the likes of HubSpot.
-This system is built in a way to allow organisations to deal with and manage their customer requests more effectively.
-In return this improves the communication levels between the customer and business, helping to create a stronger brand loyalty and increased customer satisfaction levels.
+This system is built in a way to allows organisations to deal with and manage their customer requests more effectively.
+Companies now have the option to integrate their CRM with text messaging for faster communication.
+This could boost responsiveness and build stronger customer relationships.

 - Project Management Systems: Those businesses which find themselves dealing with large amounts of clients at a given time will normally have a project management system developed or implemented within the business.
 This type of system allows businesses to manage their resources more effectively, and improve productivity and performance by scheduling employees and allocating tasks accordingly.